Chapter 5 Fingerprint Crossword Review: A practical guide to Fingerprint Analysis

 -

 Accidental whorls: These are irregular patterns that don't fit neatly into any of the other whorl categories.
-They often exhibit characteristics of multiple pattern types.
+They often exhibit characteristics of multiple pattern types And that's really what it comes down to..

 Fingerprint Minutiae: The Key to Individualization